Choosing a proxy for web scraping

 So, my first advice would be: don't spend your time on free proxies; especially the ones you found on World Wide Web.
 Even if you don't need highest quality.
 These proxies are DDoSed by bad actors and are probably just a poor hacked machines.

-Several years passed, and ScrapeNinja web scraping API (this is a SaaS for web scraping which I am bootstrapping) now uses more than 10 proxy providers under the hood, so I know a thing or two about proxies now!
+Several years passed, and ScrapeNinja web scraping API (this is a SaaS for web scraping which I am bootstrapping) now uses more than 10 proxy providers under the hood (these are included on every ScrapeNinja plan!), so I know a thing or two about proxies now!

 We can classify proxies available on the market based on various characteristics, such as their IP reputation, speed, reliability, and cost.
 Each type has its unique advantages and fits different scraping needs.